Seahawks post-draft analysis: Who was the biggest steal for the Seahawks?

 QB Anthony Gordon, Washington State.

 This may be the easiest of these questions to answer.
 At the moment Gordon is the only other QB on the roster aside from Russell Wilson.
 That’ll change at some point.
-But Gordon’s arrival makes the preseason QB competition fascinating.
+But Gordon’s arrival makes the preseason QB competition for a backup fascinating to watch.

 One lingering question